William, Prince of Wales: Prince of Wales

-William and Catherine visited Anglesey and Swansea on 27 September 2022, which marked their first visit to Wales since becoming Prince and Princess of Wales.
-In February 2023, William and Catherine visited Falmouth, marking their first visit to the region since becoming Duke and Duchess of Cornwall.
-In October 2023, William and Catherine condemned the Hamas-led attack on Israel.
-In February 2024, he visited the British Red Cross headquarters, met aid workers assisting civilians in the Israel–Gaza conflict, and issued a government-approved call to end the fighting.
-Later that month, William pulled out at the last moment from the thanksgiving service of his godfather, Constantine II of Greece, due to an undisclosed "personal matter".
-In December 2024, William attended the official reopening of the Notre-Dame cathedral in Paris during which he greeted the president-elect of the United States, Donald Trump, and later held a private meeting with him to discuss the relationship between the United Kingdom and the United States.
-In April 2025, William attended the funeral of Pope Francis in place of his father.
-In October 2025, William appeared on the Apple TV+ series The Reluctant Traveler, described by commentators as his "most open and authentic" interview, in which he discussed his family life and the need for the monarchy to remain "fit for purpose".
-William attended the 2025 United Nations Climate Change Conference in Belém on 6 November that year, in place of King Charles III; The Daily Telegraph described his speech as "his highest-profile speech to date".
+In December 2024, William attended the official reopening of the Notre-Dame cathedral in Paris, where he greeted the president-elect of the United States, Donald Trump, and later held a private meeting with him to discuss UK-US relations.
+In April 2025, William attended the funeral of Pope Francis on behalf of his father.
+In October, he appeared on the Apple TV+ series The Reluctant Traveler, described by commentators as his "most open and authentic" interview, in which he discussed his family life and the need for the monarchy to remain "fit for purpose".
+On 6 November that year, William attended the 2025 United Nations Climate Change Conference in Belém in place of Charles III; The Daily Telegraph described his address as "his highest-profile speech to date".
+In September 2026, he attended the funeral of King Harald V on behalf of his father.
+The same month, William and Catherine made their first official visit to the Isle of Bute and the town of Rothesay as Duke and Duchess of Rothesay.

+As the eldest son of the British monarch, William inherited the Duchy of Cornwall, a private estate valued at about £1.3 billion that was established in 1337 to provide an income for the heir apparent.
+In his first full year as Duke of Cornwall, the duchy generated £23.6 million for him.
+It was further reported that around 20% of the duchy estate would be sold by 2040, with William planning to invest £500 million – funded through land sales, development income, partnerships, and borrowing – towards housing and environmental initiatives.
+In June 2026, William revealed that he had paid £8.34 million in tax for the 2023–24 financial year and £7.76 million for 2024–25.
+In September 2026, as part of the duchy's £500 million investment, he unveiled the Princetown Community Fund, which offers at least £250,000 to support locally led social, economic and environmental projects in Princetown.